rjpcasalino/bss/README.md

         author: J.D.
 Salinger
 	---
 	```
 	bss assumes template files use the `.tmpl` extention, which can be omitted.
+(Will probably have to change)

 A simple web server is included but one would be wise in using it only for local development purposes.

 ## TODO
-- [] config is messy
-- [] move some code into .pm files
+- [x] move some code into .pm files
 - [] makefile.pl
 - [] meta tags
+- [] server command line flag
+- [] watch command line flag